SarthakMakhija/tech-lessons/_posts/2023-02-24-count-min-sketch.md

 ```
 The idea behind `newCountMinSketch` can be summarized as:
 1. Create a new source for generating seed values and set the counter to be a power of 2.
+2. Set `totalCounters` inside `CountMinSketch`
-2. Iterate from index = 0 to depth-1 and do the following:
+3. Iterate from index = 0 to depth-1 and do the following:
 - Generate a new seed value of type `uint64`
-- Create a new byte array of size `updatedCounters/2`
+- Create a new byte array of size `updatedCounters/2` using the `make` function
 - Set the newly created byte array in the matrix at `index`
-3. Set `totalCounters` inside `CountMinSketch`

 >Every row in the matrix has a byte array of size `updatedCounters/2`.
 If we are using the four-bit counter approach, then each byte stores the counters for 2 keys.
 This means that we can reduce the total number of counters by 2.
 With the input counter as 18, we get the value of `updatedCounters` as 32.
-Using the four-bit counter approach, we end up with 16 cells for each row with each cell containing a byte.
+Using the four-bit counter approach, we end up with 16 cells (32/2) for each row with each cell containing a byte.

 The idea behind `Increment` can be summarized as: